fatiando/harmonica/doc/user_guide/coordinate_systems.rst

 reference ellipsoid on which they are defined.

-For example, let's define a regular grid of points (separated by equal angles) at 2km above the ellipsoid using :mod:`verde`.
+For example, let's define a regular grid of points (separated by equal angles) at 2km above the ellipsoid using :mod:`bordado`.

 .. jupyter-execute::